Originally Published December 14, 2021

 The Climate Act became effective on January 1, 2020.
 It mandates that the Climate Action Council prepare the Scoping Plan that outlines how to meet its targets.
 Starting in the fall of 2020 seven advisory panels developed recommended strategies to meet the targets that were presented to the Climate Action Council in the spring of 2021.
 Those recommendations were translated into specific policy options in an integration analysis by the New York State Energy Research and Development Authority (NYSERDA) and its consultants.
-An overview of the results of this integration analysis were presented to the Climate Action Council at two October meetings and has since been updated.
 That analysis was used to develop the Draft Scoping Plan that was released for public comment on December 30, 2021.
-Comments can be submitted until June 10, 2022.
+On December 19, 2022 the Final Scoping Plan was approved

 The Citizen Guide is intended to provide an introduction to the Climate Act and potential ramifications.
 A one-page summary has been prepared that can be printed out.
 There is an annotated summary reproduced below that includes links to more detailed information on particular topics.
 The Guide is a work in progress so feedback is encouraged.